CarlFK/lpthw-study-projects/README.md

 4. An email sending command line tool.
 4. A simple daemon that does nothing but daemonize properly.
 5. A daemon that watches other daemons and sends an email when they go down.
+5.5 A daemon that watches other daemons and kills/restarts them when they go down.

 6. A daemon that watches logs and emails when a trigger is hit.
 7. A grep-like that easily searches directories.
 8. A smart directory copy tool.